Global Stocks Rise, Buoyed by Reopening Hopes -- Update

 Global stocks rose Tuesday on optimism about economies reopening and the potential development of a coronavirus vaccine.

 Futures linked to the S&P 500 advanced 1.8%, suggesting U.S. stocks could gain when they resume trading Tuesday after the long weekend.
-The pan-continental Stoxx Europe 600 advanced 1.1%, led by gains in the U.K. and France.
+The pan-continental Stoxx Europe 600 advanced 0.9%, led by gains in bank shares and the travel and leisure sector.

 "The market will drift higher from here, but it will be more of a grind as we tiptoe to normality," said Hani Redha, a multiasset portfolio manager at PineBridge Investments.
 A second wave of infections would be "the litmus test of this rally.
 What happens when we go back and how does the infection rate respond?"